maelswarm/magsearch/README.md

 magsearch "schubert" -s tpb -k audio
   ```

-  In case your feeling lucky use "-F"
+  In case your feeling lucky use "-L"
   ```
-magsearch "schubert" -F
+magsearch "schubert" -L
   ```
   Use -h to show list of commands.